 3. ManageEngine NetFlow Analyzer

-ManageEngine NetFlow Analyzer is a bandwidth monitor that analyses network traffic in real-time.
+ManageEngine NetFlow Analyzer is a bandwidth usage monitor that analyses network traffic in real-time.
 The software supports flow data in the form of NetFlow, sFlow, IPFIX, Netstream, jFlow, and AppFlow.
-All of this information can be viewed from the dashboard which provides you with a complete view of network performance.
+All of this information can be viewed from the centralized overview which provides you with a complete view of network usage and performance.
 For instance, you can view pie charts on the top applications and top protocols within the network.

 To monitor changes in your environment, ManageEngine NetFlow Analyzer has threshold-based alerting.
 You can configure your own threshold values to decide what activity will trigger an alert.
 For example, you can set a threshold for bandwidth utilization and stipulate the number of times that utilization can be exceeded before an alert is sent onward.